The-Back-Room/The-Back-Room.github.io/WindowsThemes.md

 {: .note }
 > {: .opaque }
-> This list is not in any particular order and may change at any time.
+> **Note**: This list is not in any particular order and may change at any time.

 {: .important  }
 > {: .opaque }
-> Due to the increasing difficulty with using custom MSSTYLE themes on modern versions of Windows, we have shifted our focus to providing Deskthemepacks and Windhawk themes.
+> ⚠️ **Important**: Due to the increasing difficulty with using custom MSSTYLE themes on modern versions of Windows, we have shifted our focus to providing Deskthemepacks and Windhawk themes.
 These formats are more compatible with the latest Windows updates and offer a smoother user experience.
 As such, support for custom MSSTYLE themes has been discontinued.
 Visit the our [GitLab Repo](https://gitlab.com/the-back-room/) to download any existing MSSTYLE themes.

-## Available Themes
+## Deskthemepacks

-- **Deskthemepacks**: Themes for Windows 10 and Windows 11.
+A collection of Deskthemepacks for Windows 10 and 11.

 <div class="gallery">